Assurance of Learning in Lubin

 Lubin faculty members contribute anonymous assessment materials including: papers, projects, assignments and exams from their courses depending on the learning goal of interest.
 Sometimes appropriate materials are not available from the general coursework so we ask faculty members to develop assignments for students.
 Faculty assessors then evaluate individual responses from samples of our student population.

 The faculty in Lubin strives to provide students the best possible mix of educational experiences to ensure learning.
 Over the past few years we have implemented the following programs to enhance student performance:

 Core course coordinators monitor syllabi, materials and exams in our nine core courses to ensure quality and consistency.

 Faculty members report their coverage of all the learning goals in their courses in the annual review process.

 Each semester we offer faculty members grants aimed at specific goals such as written communication, critical thinking or quantitative skills.

 The Professional Experience Program (PEP) provides opportunities for students to gain business experience through a series of courses, internships, programs and activities.

 The Lubin School leadership and the management science department work closely with the mathematics department faculty to include business content in math courses and increase the use of Excel.

 Lubin developed a required in-depth sequence in quantitative reasoning for all business majors.

 Communications skills are important in the Lubin School and though students perform well on this goal, our expectations are high.
-As a result we are working with faculty in the English department to offer dedicated sections of the course titled Writing in the Disciplines for business students on each campus.
+The English department offers dedicated sections of ENG 201: Writing in the Disciplines for business students on each campus.
 Student also have the opportunity to earn scholarships for the Business Writing Essentials course in Pace's School of Continuing and Professional Education.